 DbRecord

-DbRecord is a lightweight active record implementation built on top of PDO.
+DbRecord is a lightweight Active Record implementation built on top of PDO.

 composer require piko/db-record

-This command will install the DbRecord components.
+This command installs the DbRecord component.

 return [